RadiantSundog/seedling/journals/johnny-belknap.md

 * SignUpForm.js

 Changed the form templates again to make them modern and sleek.
 Added plant vector-based images to both forms.
 On the Main page, I made sure the SignUp and LogIn links went to the correct forms.

+## 18 JUL 2023
+Today, I worked on:

+Re-arranged the form templates and made the forms stay in place but input field expand as needed.
+I added the same floating box-y layout to each form page in Gardens and Plants sections, too.

+## 19 JUL 2023
+Today, I worked on:

+Re-arranged the form templates and made the forms stay in place but input field expand as needed.
+I added the same floating box-y layout to each form page in Gardens and Plants sections, too.